roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-04 ****** bydawn1958© Jim mistook Wendy for a naïve, young student who could be outsmarted easily by someone like him.
+Jim mistook Wendy for a naïve, young student who could be outsmarted easily by someone like him.
 From the first day of classes, he realized the girl was a leader and several of the other girls followed her around the school like loyal servants.
 His main concern was befriending the girl and becoming someone she trusted.
 Everything went well with their relationship and once he confirmed his acceptance of her sexuality, their friendship bosomed.

  After he heard Wendy talking about Kerri, Jim decided to trust the girl.
 He got Wendy aside one afternoon and brought up the time he noticed her coming out of the staff washroom, which seemed odd at the time.
 Jim guessed from the radiant flush on the teacher's face when she exited the washroom that something provocative and sexual had occurred.
 "Last Wednesday you and Kerri were in the washroom... the staff washroom together," he blurted out.